-Flexible attendance: can attend for a single master class (one full day), a single module, or for up to two modules per semester part-time.
+Flexible attendance: students can attend a single master class (one full day), a single module, or up to two modules per semester part time.

 In REF2014 Stirling was placed 6th in Scotland and 45th in the UK with almost three quarters of research activity rated either world-leading or internationally excellent.